 Lithodora is a small genus of flowering plants but the genus name is also used as the common name for the most popular of the species, Lithodora diffusa.
 It is a low-growing flowering groundcover that will work well near pathways and around the edges of flower borders as well as in rock gardens.
 It also does well in window boxes or containers.

-This hardy plant. which is best planted in the spring, produces tiny, vividly blue, star-shaped flowers profusely from late spring to mid- or late summer though the bloom is more more sporadic later in the season.
-It grows densely and its dark-green leaves remain evergreen year-round in more southern climates with warm winters.
-Reaching modest heights of six to 10 inches, a single plant can slowly stretch 24 to 36 inches wide.
+This hardy plant. which is best planted in the spring, produces abundant tiny, vividly blue, star-shaped flowers from late spring to mid- or late summer though the bloom is more sporadic later in the season.
+It grows densely, and its dark-green leaves remain evergreen year-round in more southern climates with warm winters.
+Reaching modest heights of six to ten inches, a single plant can slowly spread 24 to 36 inches wide.

 |Botanical Names||Lithodora diffusa, formerly Lithospermum diffusum|

 |Plant Type||Perennial, groundcover, herbaceous|

 |Bloom Time||Spring, summer|